-Elastifile this week announced availability of its software in the Amazon marketplace.
-It claims high performance for its scale-out filer software, citing sub 200microsecs latency and millions of IOPS.
+Elastifile has announced availability of its software in the Amazon marketplace.
+It claims high performance for its scale-out filer software, citing sub-200microsecs latency and millions of IOPS.
 But we have no IOPS numbers and no benchmark data, thus preventing us from making comparisons.

 SoftNAS does not support GCP.
 This was due last year and so it seems reasonable to see this feature released in 2019.

 NetApp’s ONTAP software provides block and filer support.
-We do n0t have performance data for its various cloud incarnations.
+We do not have performance data for its various cloud incarnations.

 Dell EMC’s Isilon scale out filer product had a GCP implementation in development in mid-2018 but it has not yet come to fruition.
 Its Unity array software can run in the VMware cloud in AWS but not natively in AWS.